zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 - SVM Research Data Storage

     SVM PIs will soon have access to secure and backed-up research data storage through the school, stocked initially with 335 TB of storage capacity.
-Once this storage solution is in place, we will migrate from UW ResearchDrive to the on-premise storage solution provided by SVM IT.
+Once this storage solution is in place, we will migrate from UW ResearchDrive to the on-premise storage solution.

 ## 2. Center for High-throughput Computing (CHTC)